Key Takeaways:

 1. Data Theft or Corruption

-Attackers can retrieve sensitive information such as customer records, credit card details, or confidential business data.
-Not only does this violate privacy, but it can also result in financial theft and reputational damage.
+Attackers can retrieve sensitive information such as customer records, credit card information, or company confidential data.
+Besides being a breach of privacy, it may also lead to the theft of money, as well as a loss of reputation.

 2. Unauthorised Access

-SQL injection can allow attackers to bypass authentication mechanisms and access areas of the application that should be restricted.
-In some cases, this can result in full administrative access, giving attackers complete control over the system.
+SQL injection can enable attackers to override authentication mechanisms and access areas of the application that should be restricted.
+Sometimes this may give the attackers full administrative access resulting in them having complete control over the system.

 3. Loss of Reputation